blocksds/sdk/docs/content/technical/memory_map.md

 copy.

 ITCM can't be remapped, but the 32 KB of ITCM are mirrored from 0x0000000 to 0x2000000.
-It is important to allow the CPU to access the first few KB of ITCM at address 0x0000000 because that's where the CPU expects the exception vectors, but address 0x0000000 is very inconvenient from the point of view of development.
-Normally, NULL doesn't point to valid memory.
-It would be better to not use any pointer that is too close to NULL.
+It's a good idea to leave the region at 0x0000000 inaccessible so that any NULL pointer that is dereferenced causes a data abort.
 That's why libnds sets up the MPU so that ITCM is accessed at address 0x1000000.
+It traps NULL pointer dereferences and it makes ITCM addresses more recognizable.

+However, it's important to have the option for the CPU to access ITCM at address 0x0000000 because users are allowed to setup a custom exception handler there.
+Access to this region is enabled if you call `setVectorBase()`.

 ## 6. ARM7 WRAM and Shared WRAM